external-mirrors/mitra/README.md

 ## Client API

 The majority of endpoints imitate Mastodon API.
-A number of additional endpoints exist for features that are not supported by Mastodon.
+Some Pleroma extensions are supported as well.
+A number of additional endpoints exist for features that are unique to Mitra.

 Client API is not stable and may change in minor releases.